SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 techniques and I waste my time, not because I was bad at my major.

+Social contact is nature’s antidote to stress.
+Nothing works better at calming

+your nervous system than talking face to face with a good listener.

+But it’s important to remember that being unemployed doesn’t have to define who

+you are as a person.
+It’s up to you define yourself, not the state of the

+economy or a company’s decision to lay you off. .
+Exercise is a powerful

+antidote to stress.
+Spending time in nature is also a great stress reliever.

+Social contact is nature’s antidote to stress.
+Now more than ever, it’s

+important to take care of yourself.

 ### 2.1Refer

 1.[(HelpGuide)Job Loss and Unemployment Stress](https://www.helpguide.org/articles/stress/job-loss-and-unemployment-stress.htm).